mgius/senior_project/README.md

 # Dependencies

+## Python
+I developed using Python 2.6.
+Other versions may or may not work.

 ## PyGame
 This project depends on PyGame 1.9.1.
 As of 2010-12-27, Debian does not contain a new enough version of PyGame (although Ubuntu does).